mne-tools/mne-python/doc/manual/c_reference.rst

 ``--megreg <*value*>``

     Regularize the MEG part of the noise-covariance matrix by this amount.
     Suitable values are in the range 0.05...0.2.
-For details, see :ref:`CBBHEGAB`.
+For details, see :ref:`cov_regularization`.

 ``--eegreg <*value*>``